 16 January 1630 to 6 October 1661

-Guru Har Rai Ji is the 7th Guru of the Sikhs and became the Guru at the young age of 14 on 19 March 1644.
-Guru Har Rai Ji was born on 31 January 1630.
-Guru Har Rai Ji’s father’s name was Baba Gurdita and his mother’s name was Mata Nihal Kaur.
+Guru Har Rai Ji is the 7th Guru of the Sikhs.
+He became the Guru at the young age of 14 on March 19, 1644.
+Guru Har Rai Ji was born on January 31, 1630.
+Guru Har Rai Ji’s father’s name was Baba Gurdita, and his mother’s name was Mata Nihal Kaur.
 Guru Har Rai Ji got married to Mata Krishen Kaur.
-Guru had two sons Baba Ram Rai and Guru Har Krishan.
+Guru had two sons, Baba Ram Rai and Guru Har Krishan.
 He was the grandson of Guru Hargobind Ji.

-He was an embodiment of contentment, calm, mild-natured, and engaged in the singing hymns of God and has Sant’s behavior from childhood.
-Guru ji keeps continuing the military traditions that were started by Guru Har Gobind Ji and always keeps a military contingent of 2200 high-ranking Singh warriors with him.
-He was also a Sultan and also a dervish.
+He was an embodiment of contentment, calm, mild-natured, and engaged in the singing of hymns of God, and he inherited Sant’s behavior from childhood.
+Guru Ji keeps continuing the military traditions that were started by Guru Har Gobind Ji and always keeps a military contingent of 2200 high-ranking Singh warriors with him.
+He was also a Sultan and a dervish.
 His heart was so tender that he would be saddened when a flower was broken.
-Knowing the time of Sach Khand’s return, On 20 October 1661, Joti Jot was extinguished.
-The body was cremated on the banks of the Sutlej and the remains were immersed in water at Patalpuri.
+Knowing the time of Sach Khand’s return, on October 20, 1661, Joti Jot was extinguished.
+The body was cremated on the banks of the Sutlej, and the remains were immersed in water at Patalpuri.

 8. Shri Guru Harkrishan Sahib Ji